SongulSYTRK/NewsBlogProject/README.md

-# NewsBlogProject
-### In this project,I will create a NewsBlog by using Model View Controller design in .NetCore.
-AppUser can add İmage and automatically ImageResizer will cropted image .
-The project have mapping operation.
-I combined DTO property and object property with mapping operaiton.
-Before  We  moved All data  to memory in ASP.net but We only move what we need.
-(Eager Loading).
-We use expression which  can be provide flexible filter  and selector which  can be show  what we want .
-I made class for selector.
-If Requestor want to see list, selector have this property.

 # What is Asp.Netcore?

 ### ASP.NET Core is the open-source version of ASP.NET, that runs on macOS, Linux, and Windows.
 ## The Startup class is the starting point for .NET Core projects
 ![image](https://user-images.githubusercontent.com/90280719/142729969-1308907e-1e6c-47c9-b967-85763567ccff.png)